-An honest look at how we’re running the Product/Market fit survey at dashdash
+An honest look at how we’re running the Product/Market fit survey at Rows

-If you are a B2B company or have been following the tech Twittersphere over the past year, you’ve probably seen mentions of the mystical “Product/Market Fit Survey”.
-With a few short questions, it promises to be the barometer for where you are on the quest for the holy grail for early-stage startups.
+If you are a B2B company or have been following the tech Twittersphere over the past year, you’ve probably seen multiple mentions of the “Product/Market Fit Survey”.
+With a few short questions, it promises to be the barometer for where you are on the quest for the holy grail for early-stage startups, Product/Market Fit.

 “Product/market fit means being in a good market with a product that can satisfy that market.” — Marc Andreessen